 This course introduces students to basic statistical principles and calculations as applied in the healthcare environment.
 Topics include the maintenance, compilation, analysis and presentation of healthcare statistics.
-In addition, students learn the fundamentals of displaying statistical information using a variety of graphs
+In addition, students learn the fundamentals of displaying statistical information using a variety of graphs and charts.

-Prereg: HIT101 with a C or better; MTH107 with $\dot{a}$ C or better.
+Prereq: HIT101 with a C or better; MTH107 with a C or better.
+(3 lec/0 lab) 3 sem hrs